Skip to Content

 The Ultimate Siding Guide for Homeowners

-Everything You Need to Know About Your Home’s Siding
+Everything You Need to Know About Replacing Your Home’s Siding

 A large brick house with a metal roof.

-Ohio experiences a wide range of weather conditions, including high humidity, rain, snow, and extreme temperatures, which can take a toll on your home’s siding.
-Here are some top signs that your home needs a siding replacement:
+Ohio experiences a wide range of weather conditions, including high humidity, rain, snow, and extreme temperatures.
+The elements can take a toll on your home’s siding.
+Look for these telltale signs that your home needs a siding replacement:

-Ohio’s fluctuating temperatures can cause expansion and contraction in your siding, resulting in cracks or gaps.
-These openings allow moisture, pests, and other unwanted elements to get inside your walls and can cause significant damage over time.
+Fluctuating temperatures can cause expansion and contraction in your siding, resulting in cracks or gaps.
+These allow moisture, pests, and other unwanted elements to get inside your walls and can cause significant damage over time.

 Dayton's intense sun can cause your siding to fade or discolor, making it look dingy and outdated.
 This can be a sign of UV damage, age, or mold/mildew growth.